 Fall's here.
 There's no denying it.
-It's October.
-All the Halloween stores are in high gear.
-You may be mourning the beefy tomatoes, juicy peaches, and fresh herbs, but maybe, just maybe, you start to realize that the cool breeze is a relief from the scorching sun and that with it comes produce you've really missed, like apples, squash, and dark, leafy greens.
+You may be mourning the last of the beefy tomatoes, juicy peaches and fresh herbs, but maybe, just maybe, you start to realize that the cool breeze is a relief from the scorching sun and that with it comes produce you've really missed, like apples, squash and dark, leafy greens.
 And come on, is there anything better than staying in on a cold, windy night with a glass of red wine and a plateful of warm, hearty, comforting food?
 Didn't think so.

 So, with that said, here are our favorite fall recipes to hunker down with when the weather starts to get a little bit frightful.